bids-standard/bids-specification/src/modality-specific-files/motion.md

 A sequence of characters A/P (anterior-posterior, indicating forward-backward), L/R (left-right), and S/I (superior-inferior, indicating up-down).
 The position of a character in the sequence determines which of the X,Y,Z axes it maps to.
 For example, "ARS" for X-anterior, Y-right, Z-superior.
 For 1D or 2D cases, only specify the used axes and use the character "_" for unused axes ("A_R" when the Y axis is not used, for instance).
-If non of these principals apply, a free-form field `ReferenceFrameDescription` MAY be used for the definition.
+If non of these principals apply, a free-form field `Description` MAY be used for the definition.

 ### Example of `*_channels.json`